uwcartlab/webmapping/Chapter02/readme.md

         //Check your work with the Inspector!

 **_[Attribute Property](https://www.w3docs.com/learn-javascript/attributes-and-properties.html)_**: Alternatively, if you plan to change an attribute frequently or dynamically, you can access the attribute as a property of an HTML object.
-To do so, an object must be selected using the `querySelector`, and then its property accessed using dot notation (Example 3.6).
+To do so, select the object using the `querySelector` and identify its property using dot notation (Example 3.6).

 ###### Example 3.6: Set Class and ID by changing object properties.
         //get the div id